 - And here’s the most important one.
 Don’t touch or stroke the seals.
 You will see the reason when they open their mouths.

 These guys have very sharp teeth, even the pups.
 So keep your hands away from them.
 They don’t like being poked.
 And I’m sure you don’t want a visit to the hospital.

 Touching a seal pup could also result in the mother abandoning it and if the seal can’t feed it will get weak.
 Luckily the Donna Nook Wardens are on hand to look out for seals that are struggling.

 But it’s so important not to touch them in the first place.

 - Visit seals during the week.
 Weekends are busy at Donna Nook.
 If you have the option I would recommend a weekday.

 - Wrap up warm, it’s cold down there – yes I know I already mentioned this!

 - Take a hot drink with you.
 Great to warm you up once you’re back in the car.
 (I took my Sigg Hot & Cold flask)

-- Snacks or lunch – depending what time you go I would also take a few snacks.
-These a burger van selling hot drinks and food but that’s the only option.
+- Snacks or lunch – depending what time you go take a few snacks.
+There was a burger van selling hot drinks and food but that’s the only option.